Taming Enterprise Complexity

 Knowing The Industry

-This means knowing the industry inside-out, knowing exactly when to stick to the status quo and when to break it in order to provide a better experience.
+This required us to know the industry inside and out, to navigate between sticking to the status quo and breaking it to provide a better experience.

 Facebook logo